 “Testify”, a remake of the 1967 Parliaments hit, receives the full thrust of Funk modernization.
 The remake pounds hard with lead vocals shared by George Clinton and Garry Shider.
 A second version which is primarily a group vocal mix was featured on the 2003 CD reissue.

-“The Goose” and “Whatever Makes Baby Feel Good” represents the only contributions by guitarist Eddie Hazel.
+“The Goose” and “Whatever Makes Baby Feel Good” represent the only contributions by guitarist Eddie Hazel.
 It also isn’t surprising that those two tracks inject a considerable amount of Funkadelic vibe into the album, particularly Eddie’s sparse lead playing on the latter cut.

 The aforementioned 2003 CD reissue features the previously unreleased track called “Singing Another Song”, which swims in the influence of Sly and the Family Stone.
 To the hardcore P-Funk fan, it sounds like what could be the first Clinton-Collins-Worrell composition.
 The alternate take of “Down Stroke” features Clinton rapping about the eternal badness of the U.S. Funk Mob, reminding us that to each his reach and more than 3 shakes is a beat.